 In order to get different results, you need to do something differently.
 After gathering the data do something with it and make changes to drive your people and business forward.
 A change in direction or strategy may be required to get the results you want/need.

 4 Manage the risk

 Resilience underpins wellbeing and performance and a key enabler for the successful management of risks associated with change and transitions and poor culture, typically ‘band aided’ by traditional wellbeing initiatives.
-Building mechanisms for resilience ensures a long-term and sustainable view towards boosting productivity and engagement and reducing absence and turnover.
+Developing resilience requires a long-term and sustainable view to boosting productivity, engagement and reducing absence and turnover.